franklinjtan/Franklinjtan/README.md

 I conducted a comprehensive consumer behavior analysis for the Supplemental Nutrition Assistance Program (SNAP) using Python.
 SNAP is a food assistance program in the US for low-income households.
 The analysis aimed to understand the psychological mechanisms driving SNAP households' tendencies to purchase unhealthy, hedonic food items.
 The research identified key insights and made recommendations to the USDA Director to reduce unhealthy food consumption among SNAP participants.<br>

 **Key Insights:**
-  1. Attention to Hedonic Food Items: SNAP households exhibit higher cravings for both hedonic and utilitarian food items compared to non-SNAP households.
+  1. _Attention to Hedonic Food Items_: SNAP households exhibit higher cravings for both hedonic and utilitarian food items compared to non-SNAP households.
 Their circumstances may lead to reliance on heuristics (system 1 thinking) rather than analytical thinking (system 2), influencing their food choices.
-  2. Emotional Responses: SNAP households experience stronger cravings for both hedonic and utilitarian food items due to their stressful situation, prioritizing immediate gratification.
+  2. _Emotional Responses_: SNAP households experience stronger cravings for both hedonic and utilitarian food items due to their stressful situation, prioritizing immediate gratification.
-  3. Coherence in Hedonic Purchases: Despite being aware of potential health risks, SNAP households justify hedonic food choices to maintain coherence and emotional well-being.
+  3. _Coherence in Hedonic Purchases_: Despite being aware of potential health risks, SNAP households justify hedonic food choices to maintain coherence and emotional well-being.
-  4. Statistically Significant Findings:
+  4. _Statistically Significant Findings_:
      * SNAP households buy more hedonic products but fewer utilitarian products compared to non-SNAP households
      * Income and education are not statistically significant predictors of SNAP households' consumption patterns.
      * SNAP households do not consider hedonic food to be better value for money compared to utilitarian food.